Leave the car behind for a green visit

 Visitors can park outside of the city centre and travel in on one of the regular Park and Ride buses.
 One ticket costs a maximum of £3.50 and covers one car (and its occupants) for parking and travel for a whole day.

-Leave the car behind and hop on the bus to travel around Winchester
+Hop on the bus to travel around Winchester

 Bus journeys are not only low-carbon, they are cost-effective too.
 The £2 bus fare cap runs until 31 October 2023.
 From November 2023 until November 2024, the bus fare cap is £2.50.